 Jason and I stayed put, sitting on the bench, with our arms folded across our chests.

-“Is someone gonna pump my gas, or what?”
+“Is someone gonna pump my gas?”
 George asked.

-We both turned to Tommy.
-“Fuck it.
-I’ll do it,” he said, and got up and walked to the pump.
+We both turned to Fran.
+“Fuck it,” he said, and got up and walked to the pump.

-After filling the tank George gave Tommy a twenty on $18.25 of gas.
+After filling the tank, George gave Fran a twenty on $18.25 of gas.
 He got back into the Cadillac, looked at Jason and me one last time, started the engine and drove away, the sound of Frank Sinatra’s New York, New York trailing away from the car radio in the summer night.

-Tommy walked back to the bench and sat down.
-“Just made a $2.75 tip off that fat guy.
-Who was that, anyway?
-You guys know him?”
+Fran walked back to the bench and sat down.
+“Just made two bucks off that fat guy.
+Who was that, anyway?”